-All candidates are asked to provide a summary of their reasons for wishing to stand, concentrating on the experience and skills that they would bring to Council (rather than a manifesto of personal priorities).
+All candidates are asked to provide a CV and summary of their reasons for wishing to stand (maximum 200 words) concentrating on the experience and skills that they would bring to Council (rather than a manifesto of personal priorities).
 The priorities for the Club are the collective responsibility of Council in setting and supporting the long term strategy.

 Please note that under the Club’s Articles, extract reproduced below, candidates should give notice of their proposal to stand by 15th August.

-The Council may propose candidates as Elected Council Members.
-Any two Members of the Club may propose a candidate as an Elected Council Member by giving notice in writing to the Secretary accompanied by the written consent of the Member so proposed not later than three calendar months before the annual general meeting.
+The Council may propose candidates as Elected Council Members following a selection process by the Nominations Committee.
+Alternatively any two members of the Club may propose a candidate as an Elected Council Member by giving notice in writing to the Secretary accompanied by the written consent of the member so proposed not later than three calendar months before the annual general meeting.